MILITARY COLLECTORS' CLUB OF CANADA CONSTITUTION & BYLAWS

 6. Article 6 - Meetings

-6.1 An AGM will be held each year in conjunction with the Annual Convention where amongst other business, there will be an Election of Executive Members, if required, and there shall be presented a current financial statement by the Treasurer.
+6.1 An AGM will be held each year in conjunction with the Annual Convention where amongst other business, Executive reports will be presented and there shall be presented a current financial statement by the Treasurer.

 6.2 Pre and Post AGM Meetings may be called at the discretion of the President for any last minute business that needs to be discussed before or after the AGM.